 The Government of British Columbia is committed to balancing the budget and controlling government spending.
 In Budget 2012, government outlined plans to find efficiencies and opportunities for collaboration in non-academic post-secondary administrative services.
 The goal is to ensure taxpayers' investment in our students' education is being maximized.
 The ministry continues working directly with our post-secondary partners to seek administrative efficiencies that will generate savings, while protecting services to students.
-Through sound financial management and our continued efforts to align post-secondary education and training with labour market and regional demand, we can ensure that the post-secondary system maximizes return on investment and creates value for all British Columbians.
+Through sound financial management and our continued efforts to align post-secondary education and training with labour market and regional demand, we can ensure that the post-secondary system delivers value for all British Columbians.